The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Joining an Insurance Panel

-Did you know that psychiatrists are the least likely to accept insurance when compared to other types of doctors and healthcare professionals?
+Did you know that out of all medical professionals, psychiatrists are the least likely to accept insurance?

-Part of the reason is because joining insurance panels is notoriously difficult.
+Part of the reason is because joining a insurance panel is notoriously difficult.

 In order to join a panel, you need to get credentialed.
 This means submitting an application to the insurance company and also registering with the Council for Affordable Quality Healthcare (CAQH) database.
-With this application, documents need to be provided – including your resume, licensure information, proof of advanced training, malpractice insurance, and more.
+With this application, documents need to be provided.
+You'll need your resume, licensure information, proof of advanced training, malpractice insurance, and more.

 Benefits of Therapists Joining Insurance Panels

-Well now, you’re probably wondering, with the amount of time it takes to apply to an insurance panel and no guarantee of approval – why should I bother with it?
+Well now, you’re probably wondering-- why should I bother with it?
+With the amount of time it takes to apply to an insurance panel and no guarantee of approval, it can seem like a lot of work.

 Here are a couple of perks you can enjoy thanks to insurance panels.